 Ecotricity are an outstanding supplier when it comes to their ethical values, vegan and anti-fracking initiatives and investment in their own energy generation.
-However, if you’re basing your decision on price alone, Ecotricity are far from the cheapest green supplier in 2018.
+However, if you’re basing your decision on price alone, Ecotricity are far from the cheapest green supplier out there.

-If your priority is supporting the most eco-friendly company on the market, we’d recommend Ecotricity.
+If your priority is supporting one of the most eco-friendly company on the market, we’d recommend Ecotricity.
 But for customer service and pricing in particular, there are better suppliers on the market.